 - Rice.
 Salmon pairs perfectly with rice.
 Try it with this Lemon Rice for something easy and elevated.

 - Pasta.
 A hearty side option for when you need a more filling meal.
-This Brussels Sprouts Mac and Cheese, Avocado Pasta and Asian Ginger Sesame Roasted Vegetable Pasta would all be SO good!
+This Brussels Sprouts Mac and Cheese or Avocado Pasta would be SO good!

 - Salad.
 Try a salad for a cool side dish option.
 I love pairing lemon pepper salmon with this Anytime Arugula Salad or this Spinach Strawberry Salad.